peterwittek/somoclu/src/Python/README.rst

 Usage
 -----
 A simple example is below.
-For more example, please refer to the `documentation <http://somoclu.readthedocs.org>`_.
+For more example, please refer to the `documentation <http://somoclu.readthedocs.org>`_ and a more thorough ipython notebook example at `Somoclu in Python.ipynb <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Somoclu%20in%20Python.ipynb>`_.

 ::